mrbusche/backseatfan.com/_posts/2010-07-27-daily-spin-jets-inquiring-about-to-stadium-food-inspection-best-hockey-fight-ever-kind-of.md

   </p>

   <p>
-    <a href="http://sports.espn.go.com/espn/eticket/story?page=100725/stadiumconcessions">ESPN's &#8220;Outside the Lines&#8221; reviewed health department inspection reports</a> for food and beverage outlets at all 107 North American arenas and stadiums of the MLB, NFL, NHL and NBA teams in 2009&#8230;  You might think twice before getting a hamburger at a game, not just because of the price&#8230; [ via <a href="http://sports.espn.go.com/espn/eticket/story?page=100725/stadiumconcessions">ESPN</a>]
+    <a href="http://sports.espn.go.com/espn/eticket/story?page=100725/stadiumconcessions">ESPN's "Outside the Lines" reviewed health department inspection reports</a> for food and beverage outlets at all 107 North American arenas and stadiums of the MLB, NFL, NHL and NBA teams in 2009?
+You might think twice before getting a hamburger at a game, not just because of the price? [ via <a href="http://sports.espn.go.com/espn/eticket/story?page=100725/stadiumconcessions">ESPN</a>]
   </p>

   <p>
-    Now After Reading the story above, find the<a href="http://sportsillustrated.cnn.com/2010/baseball/mlb/all-star-ballpark-menu/index.html"> best food in MLB Ball Parks</a>, but check the inspection sheet first&#8230; [via <a href="http://sportsillustrated.cnn.com/2010/baseball/mlb/all-star-ballpark-menu/index.html">SI.com</a>]
+    Now After Reading the story above, find the<a href="http://sportsillustrated.cnn.com/2010/baseball/mlb/all-star-ballpark-menu/index.html"> best food in MLB Ball Parks</a>, but check the inspection sheet first? [via <a href="http://sportsillustrated.cnn.com/2010/baseball/mlb/all-star-ballpark-menu/index.html">SI.com</a>]
   </p>

   <p>
-    NFL players and personnel that are under pressure&#8230;  [via <a href="http://sports.yahoo.com/nfl/news;_ylt=AgUOP0QdOBUd4laf3A4l.dg5nYcB?slug=jc-campscrutiny072310">Yahoo Sports</a>]
+    NFL players and personnel that are under pressure?  [via <a href="http://sports.yahoo.com/nfl/news;_ylt=AgUOP0QdOBUd4laf3A4l.dg5nYcB?slug=jc-campscrutiny072310">Yahoo Sports</a>]
   </p>

   <p>
-    <a href="http://sports.espn.go.com/new-york/nfl/news/story?id=5412850&campaign=rss&source=NFLHeadlines">Jets are looking into Terrell Owens</a>&#8230;  I think the chances of him going to the Jets are small, but he could be a good pick up to replace the suspended Santonio Holmes the first 4 weeks&#8230; I am still hoping for Cincy so we can get Ocho Uno!  [ via <a href="http://sports.espn.go.com/new-york/nfl/news/story?id=5412850&campaign=rss&source=NFLHeadlines">ESPN</a>]
+    <a href="http://sports.espn.go.com/new-york/nfl/news/story?id=5412850&campaign=rss&source=NFLHeadlines">Jets are looking into Terrell Owens</a>?
+I think the chances of him going to the Jets are small, but he could be a good pick up to replace the suspended Santonio Holmes the first 4 weeks?
+I am still hoping for Cincy so we can get Ocho Uno!  [ via <a href="http://sports.espn.go.com/new-york/nfl/news/story?id=5412850&campaign=rss&source=NFLHeadlines">ESPN</a>]
   </p>

   <p>
-    Tennessee Titans sue Lane Kiffin for luring assistant to USC&#8230; What?
+    Tennessee Titans sue Lane Kiffin for luring assistant to USC?
+What?
 A USC coach doing something that us unethical?
 That is unheard of! [via <a href="http://sports.yahoo.com/nfl/news?slug=ap-titans-usclawsuit">Yahoo Sports</a>]
   </p>

   <p>
     Best Hockey Fight Ever!
-If that mom wouldn't have broken it up&#8230;
+If that mom wouldn't have broken it up?
   </p>

   <p>